-- Centers of dilation can be the origin, the center of the original shape or the vertices of the original shape. - Rotations are limited to 90°, 180°, and 270° angles of rotation about the origin. - Reflections are limited to reflections across the x and y axes. - Symbols for congruency (\cong) and similarity (\sim) may be used in assessment items.
+- Items have minimal or no context. - Items require the use of coordinates in the coordinate plane. - Items must state the center of dilation. - Centers of dilation can be the origin, the center of the original shape or the vertices of the original shape. - Rotations are limited to 90°, 180°, and 270° angles of rotation about the origin. - Reflection are limited to reflections across the x and y axes. - Algebraic notation for transformations may be used in assessment items. - Symbols for congruency (\cong) and similarity (\sim) may be used in assessment items.